USPS Automated Package Verification

-If the USPS equipment detects incorrect postage, USPS issues a debit or credit to your postal account balance.
-Most adjustments occur within 10 days of shipment.
+If the USPS equipment detects incorrect postage, USPS issues a debit or credit to your postal account balance, and most adjustments occur within 10 days of shipment.
 However, the USPS could adjust postage for a previous shipment at any time if a pricing error is discovered.

 Stamps.com detects and automatically reports the details of any APV adjustments.

-Resolving discrepancies couldn’t be simpler.
 If you feel an APV adjustment was made in error, just email [email protected] with the package tracking number and an explanation of your dispute.
 Be sure to be specific.
 If USPS needs to know more information, they will contact you via email.
 Once USPS reaches a decision, Stamps.com will let you know the verdict.

 APV streamlines the process of detecting and correcting inaccurate postage amounts, but you can take steps as well to ensure you don’t run into problems.
 Here are a few tips: